chinapedia/wikipedia.abstract.en/Page/Robot.md

 In ancient Greece, the Greek engineer Ctesibius (c.
 270 BC) "applied a knowledge of pneumatics and hydraulics to produce the first organ and water clocks with moving figures."[22][23]
 In the 4th century BC, the Greek mathematician Archytas of Tarentum postulated a mechanical steam-operated bird he called "The Pigeon".
 Hero of Alexandria , a Greek mathematician and inventor, created numerous user-configurable automated devices, and described machines powered by air pressure, steam and water.[24]

-Al-Jazari's toy boat, musical automata|thumb|Al-Jazari – A Musical Toy The 11th century Lokapannatti tells of how the Buddha's relics were protected by mechanical robots (bhuta vahana yanta), from the kingdom of Roma visaya (Rome); until they were disarmed by King Ashoka.
+The 11th century Lokapannatti tells of how the Buddha's relics were protected by mechanical robots (bhuta vahana yanta), from the kingdom of Roma visaya (Rome); until they were disarmed by King Ashoka.

 In ancient China, the 3rd-century text of the _Lie Zi_ describes an account of humanoid automata, involving a much earlier encounter between Chinese emperor King Mu of Zhou and a mechanical engineer known as Yan Shi, an 'artificer'.
 Yan Shi proudly presented the king with a life-size, human-shaped figure of his mechanical 'handiwork' made of leather, wood, and artificial organs.[25]
-There are also accounts of flying automata in the _Han Fei Zi_ and other texts, which attributes the 5th century BC Mohist philosopher Mozi and his contemporary Lu Ban with the invention of artificial wooden birds (_ma yuan_) that could successfully fly.[26]
-Clock_Tower_from_Su_Song's_Book_desmear.JPG's astronomical clock tower showing the mechanical figurines which chimed the hours.]]
+There are also accounts of flying automata in the _Han Fei Zi_ and other texts, which attributes the 5th century BC Mohist philosopher Mozi and his contemporary Lu Ban with the invention of artificial wooden birds (_ma yuan_) that could successfully fly.[26] 's astronomical clock tower showing the mechanical figurines which chimed the hours.]]
 In 1066, the Chinese inventor Su Song built a water clock in the form of a tower which featured mechanical figurines which chimed the hours.[27][28][29]
 His mechanism had a programmable drum machine with pegs (cams) that bumped into little levers that operated percussion instruments.
 The drummer could be made to play different rhythms and different drum patterns by moving the pegs to different locations.[30]

 _Samarangana Sutradhara_, a Sanskrit treatise by Bhoja (11th century), includes a chapter about the construction of mechanical contrivances (automata), including mechanical bees and birds, fountains shaped like humans and animals, and male and female dolls that refilled oil lamps, danced, played instruments, and re-enacted scenes from Hindu mythology.[31][32][33]